-Expat freelancers who pay tax in a foreign country may be better off claiming the Foreign Tax Credit though, which gives a $1 US tax credit for every dollar of tax paid abroad.
+Other expat freelancers who pay tax in a foreign country may be better off claiming the Foreign Tax Credit, which gives a $1 US tax credit for every dollar of tax paid abroad.

 “Self-employment tax is a tax consisting of Social Security and Medicare taxes primarily for individuals who work for themselves.
 It is similar to the Social Security and Medicare taxes withheld from the pay of most wage earners.” – the IRS

-This is a good option for freelancers who pay more tax abroad that they owe to the IRS, as they can carry the excess US tax credits forward for the future.
+This is a good option for freelancers who pay more tax abroad than they owe to the IRS, as they can carry the excess US tax credits forward for the future.

-Expats have until June 15th to file their US tax return, and they can request a further extension until October 15th if they want to, too.
+Expats have until June 15th to file their US tax return, and they can request a further extension until October 15th if they want to.
 When they do file though, they should also complete Schedule C to declare their self-employment income and expenses.

 Social security taxes

-American freelancers living abroad are also still liable to pay US social security and medicare taxes.
-The US however has Totalization Agreements with a number of countries (most European countries plus Chile, Japan, Australia and South Korea) which stipulate that if a US expat is paying social security taxes in that country, they don’t have to pay US social security taxes (or vice versa if you are just working abroad temporarily), without affecting the freelancers entitlement to social security payments in either country.
+American freelancers living abroad are also still liable to pay US Social Security and Medicare taxes.
+The US however has Totalization Agreements with a number of countries (most European countries plus Chile, Japan, Australia, and South Korea) which stipulate that if a US expat is paying social security taxes in that country, they don’t have to pay US Social Security taxes (or vice versa if they are just working abroad temporarily), without affecting the freelancer’s entitlement to social security payments in either country.

 Setting up LLCs